schen91020/chicago_new_location/_posts/2016-12-01-data-exploration.markdown

 ![box_rides](/chicago_new_location/DataAnalysis/Images/box_all_rides.png){:class="img-responsive"}

-As we explore the data further, it's beneficial to keep in mind that the stations with the highest rides can be due to outliers.
-If the new location needs steady foot traffic, seeking highest mean and lowest standard deviation in rides might help.
+From the chart, the stations with the highest rides can be due to outliers.
+As we explore the data further, it's beneficial to keep that in mind.
+Also if the new location needs steady foot traffic, seeking highest mean and lowest standard deviation in rides might help.
 For now, we move on.

 These are the time series plot of the top 5 stations.